 Cherry trees get curled leaves from over or under-watering, a lack of nutrients, and aphids.
 To help fix curled leaves, check that the top 2-4 inches of soil are moist, provide fertilizer 1-2 times per year or compost every 1-2 months, and check under the leaves for signs of aphids.

-So, while several issues can cause curled leaves on cherry trees, how can you tell which issue is affecting your cherry tree, and what can we do to resolve it?
+So, while several issues cause curled leaves on cherry trees, how can you tell which issue is affecting your cherry tree, and what can we do to fix it?
 Let’s take a closer look.

-When cherry trees are under-watered, their leaves begin to dry and curl to conserve moisture.
-If left for too long, the leaves will turn brown and fall off.
-To prevent this, make sure the top 2-4 inches of soil stays moist.
-While under-watering is more likely, over-watering can also cause cherry tree leaves to curl.
+When cherry trees are under-watered, their leaves begin to curl to conserve moisture.
+If left for too long, the leaves will dry, brown, and drop.
+To prevent this, only water when the top 2-4 inches of soil is dry.

 So, what’s the best method to water cherry trees?

 The best way to water cherry trees is to only water when the first 2-4 inches of soil gets dry.
 The goal should be soil moisture similar to that of a wrung-out sponge.
 Apply 2 inches of compost and 4-12 inches of mulch for maximum benefits.

 I cannot stress just how useful compost and mulch are for cherry trees (and other plants)!

 Compost adds valuable nutrients and retains great amounts of water.
 This higher water capacity is due to the soil’s increased richness.
 For example, each 1% increase in a soil’s organic matter can help hold 20,000 gallons more water per acre (source).